 4.3.6 Train Data via Internet (TD.net)

 4.3.6.1 The Stock and Crew system can take train location information from TD.net if preferred by the RU.
-This could be for outside of Traffic Management areas.
+This could be for areas not covered by Traffic Management system(s).